-Windy morning, I lie in my toasty sleeping bag looking out through the large double-glazed window wall at the first light on the ridges heading down the inlet, a glimpse of silvery water with a high proportion of whitecaps, the bay down there shows it’s full-on low tide, the sandy bottom has a tinge of green from the seaweed, the manuka and flax on land vibrating wildly, there’s a moment of rosy glow tingeing a small cloud or two but they soon turn back to a surly grey.
-Some hazy blue sky up there as a couple of black backed gulls manoeuvre dangerously, wings folded searching for breakfast and now after 7:00 it’s time for me to forage myself.
+Windy morning and I lie in my toasty sleeping bag looking out through the large double-glazed window wall at the first light on the ridges heading down the inlet.
+A glimpse of silvery water with a high proportion of whitecaps, the bay down there shows it’s full-on low tide, the sandy bottom has a tinge of green from the seaweed, the manuka and flax on land vibrating wildly.
+There’s a moment of rosy glow tingeing a small cloud or two but they soon turn back to a surly grey.
+Some hazy blue sky up there as a couple of black-backed gulls manoeuvre dangerously, wings folded searching for breakfast and now after 7 00 am it’s time for me to forage myself.

-Day 18, I guess the body is weary, my hands are sliced up somewhat, like a self-obsessed teenage secret body cutter, my feet swollen, the knees in less than pristine state but the tide level on the pack is way down, 95% of the food gobbled but still a full day’s supply surprisingly remains, a change to a varied diet will be appreciated.
+Day 18, I guess my body is weary, my hands are sliced up somewhat, like a self-obsessed teenage secret body cutter, my feet swollen, my knees in a less than pristine state but the tide level on the pack is way down.
+95% of my food has been gobbled but still a full day’s supply surprisingly remains.
+Man, a change to a varied diet will be appreciated.

 I catch sight of my visage in one of the polished reflectors of the new style candleholders and get a fright, a grizzly, woolly-faced bloke stares back impassively—is that really the post-civilisation me?

 No hurry this morning, it’s 12 km of the Rakiura Track, six hours they say.
 I can manage that, it’s a formed track, no more slithering tree roots.

 Actually, the Rakiura is a fine track, this section has been mostly recut in January 2012 and would be the perfect introduction to Stewart Island tramping, 70% of the surface is gravel, admittedly imported from Bluff and a dark grey basalt, nothing like the coarse-grained granite generally found on the smaller island, but it eliminates the mud issue.